 You need it, and so does your pet.
 Exercise is one of the best ways to combat stress, and is also crucial for the health of the mind and body, whether human, dog, or cat.
 In their natural state, canids and felids roam large territories and hunt for a living.
 The more we can mimic this natural lifestyle, the better.

 Play is wonderful, because it provides both exercise and the joy of fun and laughter (on your part!).
 There is truly nothing more hilarious than the antics of a cat chasing a laser beam or feathers on a pole or string.
 Cats need exercise as much as dogs do, and regular play sessions are the ideal way to accomplish it.
 Or, try a kitty harness and go for walks.
 Introduce this activity gradually to increase the chance of acceptance.

-Dogs are a bit easier to exercise; a brisk walk can do you both good.
+Dogs are a bit easier to exercise, and a brisk walk can do you both good.
 A play date with another dog or a romp at the dog park can be great exercise as well as mental stimulation and stress relief.
 If your dog is a firm believer in staying home, then play fetch in the house, or find some other way to provide exercise every day.

 Physical activity is vital for pets for weight control, digestive health, detoxification, immune health, muscle tone, respiratory health, and mental and emotional stability.

 Treating Cancer in Dogs & Cats